Sabally and the Iona Gaels host conference foe Siena - WTOP News

 New Rochelle, New York; Friday, 7 p.m.
 EST

-The Gaels have gone 4-1 in home games.
-Iona is 4-3 in games decided by 10 or more points.
+The Gaels have gone 4-1 at home.
+Iona ranks sixth in the MAAC in rebounding averaging 32.6 rebounds.
+Lamin Sabally leads the Gaels with 8.1 boards.

-The Saints are 2-0 in MAAC play.
-Siena is 0-1 in one-possession games.
+The Saints are 2-0 against MAAC opponents.
+Siena is ninth in the MAAC with 12.5 assists per game led by Justice Shoats averaging 4.8.

+Iona is shooting 44.7% from the field this season, 0.4 percentage points higher than the 44.3% Siena allows to opponents.
+Siena has shot at a 44.9% clip from the field this season, 0.4 percentage points higher than the 44.5% shooting opponents of Iona have averaged.

-The matchup Friday is the first meeting this season for the two teams in conference play.
+The Gaels and Saints face off Friday for the first time in conference play this season.

-TOP PERFORMERS: Toby Harris averages 2.8 made 3-pointers per game for the Gaels, scoring 12.6 points while shooting 43.3% from beyond the arc.
-CJ Anthony is averaging 15.9 points, 5.5 assists and 1.7 steals over the last 10 games.
+TOP PERFORMERS: Sabally is averaging 12.1 points, 8.1 rebounds, 3.1 assists and 2.1 steals for the Gaels.
+CJ Anthony is averaging 14.4 points over the last 10 games.

-Doty is scoring 14.8 points per game with 6.2 rebounds and 1.8 assists for the Saints.
-Justice Shoats is averaging 12.2 points and 1.8 rebounds while shooting 48.6% over the last 10 games.
+Gavin Doty is averaging 14.8 points and 6.2 rebounds for the Saints.
+Shoats is averaging 12.2 points over the last 10 games.

 LAST 10 GAMES: Gaels: 5-5, averaging 75.4 points, 32.6 rebounds, 12.6 assists, 7.7 steals and 2.5 blocks per game while shooting 42.4% from the field.
 Their opponents have averaged 78.2 points per game.